jackie-dai/Project-1-Overhaul/Section1_CreatingPlayer/section1.md

 > If you are having trouble viewing your player, you might have to adjust the z axis of the Main Camera object.
 First, uncheck the *CinemachineBrain* component, and set the Z position to be -3.

 {: .highlight}
-> You may notice that some keys override the keys of others (when pushing both down and left, your character may only go left) - this is because the tutorial's implementation of code is not the best way of implementing player movement.
+> You may notice that some keys override the keys of others (when pushing both down and left, your character may only go left) -- this is a design choice to not support diagonal movement.
 Feel free to improve / change this function from the tutorial code as you see fit.

 ## Player Attacks